yh919/vondera-sdk/README.md

 npm test
 ```

+import { ApiClient } from "vondera-sdk";

 ## Contributing

 If you find missing endpoints or types, please open a PR with additions to `src/endpoints` and `src/types.ts`.

 ---

+# or

+npm install vondera-sdk

 ## Browser example (real request)

+pnpm add vondera-sdk
 There's a minimal browser example under `examples/browser/` that performs a real GET request to the public API using `fetch` and the required `x-api-key` header.

 Steps to run the example locally:

 1. Copy the example config and set your real values:
+   import { ApiClient } from "vondera-sdk";

 ```powershell
 copy .\examples\browser\config.example.js .\examples\browser\config.js